Skip to main content

 Jennifer Rowekamp (MM 2018)

-In addition to her music editing, Jennifer has written music for the sample library company Cinesamples and the award-winning podcast production company Gen-Z Media, including the Peabody and Ambie-nominated Treasure Island 2020.
+In addition to her music editing and songwriting, Jennifer has written music for the sample library company Cinesamples and the award-winning podcast production company Gen-Z Media, including the Peabody and Ambie-nominated Treasure Island 2020(link is external).
 She previously assisted media composer Jeff Russo.

 Jacob Yoffee